neondatabase/website/content/docs/reference/cli-projects.md

 ### list

-This command allows you to list projects that belong to your account.
+This command allows you to list projects that belong to your Neon account.

 #### Usage